Denise Krepp: Biography

 Krepp is a lawyer specialized in a homeland security, transportation and energy.
-She is a former Chief Council for U.S. Maritime Administration (MARAD) which operated under the Department of Transportation, who has also served as a senior counsel to the House of Representatives’ Committee on Homeland Security.
+She is a former Chief Council for U.S. Maritime Administration (MARAD) which operated under the Department of Transportation, who has also served as a senior counsel to the House of Representatives' Committee on Homeland Security.
 Ms. Krepp began her career as an active duty U.S. Coast Guard officer in 1998.

 In 2001, Krepp was a member of the team that created the U.S. Department of Homeland Security and Transportation Security Administration.

-In 2005, Krepp joined the House of Representatives’ Committee on Homeland Security as senior counsel under the chairmanship of Bennie G. Thompson of Mississippi.
+In 2005, Krepp joined the House of Representatives' Committee on Homeland Security as senior counsel under the chairmanship of Bennie G. Thompson of Mississippi.
 There, she drafted the maritime and surface transportation sections of the Implementing Recommendations of the 9/11 Commission Act of 2007, part of which involved the enshrinement into legislation the Container Security Initiative, Global Trade Exchange ports data gathering initiatives.

 In 2009, Krepp was appointed by the President to serve as chief counsel at the U.S. Maritime Administration and special counsel to the general counsel at the U.S. Department of Transportation.

 In February 2012, Krepp abruptly left her role as chief counsel.

 Post-2012, Krepp works as a private consultant.
-She is also a professor at the George Washington University and Pennsylvania State University.
+She was a professor at the George Washington University and Pennsylvania State University.

 In 2015, in an editorial in a local D.C. blog, Krepp claimed her "great-great-great father" was Howell Cobb, President of the Provisional Confederate Congress.